Printemps de l'Innovation Open Source - Inria

 Pourquoi venir ?

-- Pour élargir et approfondir ses connaissances sur un ensemble de technologies clefs pour la transformation numérique et la compétivité des entreprises, en interagissant directement avec les créateurs de ces technologies et les pionniers de leurs usages
+- Pour élargir et approfondir ses connaissances sur un ensemble de technologies clés pour la transformation numérique et la compétivité des entreprises, en interagissant directement avec les créateurs de ces technologies et les pionniers de leurs usages ;

-- Pour comprendre comment appliquer dès aujourd'hui ces connaissances à leurs problématiques métiers – depuis la vision stratégique jusqu'aux détails d'implémentation rarement évoqués mais souvent cruciaux
+- Pour comprendre comment appliquer dès aujourd'hui ces connaissances à ses problématiques métiers – depuis la vision stratégique jusqu'aux détails d'implémentation rarement évoqués mais souvent cruciaux ;

 - Pour rencontrer ses pairs et faire émerger de nouvelles collaborations.